Surajsuthar01/surajlogistic/README.md

-# create the website Surajlogistic and deploy it in my server devsuraj.online
+# create the website Surajlogistic and deploy it in my server devsuraj.online by ci/cd pipelines